Sustainable Urban Agriculture

 Protect your community’s land and water resources, be socially responsible, demonstrate effective citizenship and improve the quality of life and health of your community.

-Designed for: Urban residential food growers, community gardeners, co-operative associations, municipal planners, public gardens staff, environmental advocates and those interested in growing food in their community.
+This program is designed for: urban residential food growers, community gardeners, co-operative associations, municipal planners, public gardens staff, environmental advocates and those interested in growing food in their community.

-Courses can be taken individually or as part of the Certificate program.
+The following courses can be taken individually or as part of the certificate program in any order:

 Certificate Learning Outcomes

-Upon successful completion of all courses required to achieve the Certificate, students will be able to:
+Upon successful completion of the certificate, you will be able to:

 - Compare, analyze and apply agricultural practices that are environmentally sound, productive and provide a positive social impact on individuals and the community